FranzZemen/re-data-type/ts-src/wiki.md

 This interface requires two properties.

-First a refName, which will be the name of the Custom Data Type and should not conflict with other Data Types.
+First a refName, which will be the name of the Custom ReDataType Type and should not conflict with other ReDataType Types.
 By Convention, names are capitalized, for example: Text.
 While spaces are allowed for multi-word, they are discouraged.
 For one thing, when using them in data-type hints, you would need to use double quotes; whereas contiguous letters don't need quotes.
-Moreover, if desiring to contribute the Custom Data Type to the project as a Standard Data Type, spaces are not allowed.
+Moreover, if desiring to contribute the Custom ReDataType Type to the project as a Standard ReDataType Type, spaces are not allowed.

-We are creating two Custom Data Types, and we'll use the refNames of "Stock" and "Morse".
+We are creating two Custom ReDataType Types, and we'll use the refNames of "Stock" and "Morse".

 The Shape of Stock is: